lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 ## By deaths per million

 Similarly, let's try to measure the impact of Covid-19 on a country by considering the death rate per million.
 This is important as the number of cases is not the whole story.
-For example if a country does much more testing than another country then we may expect them to have recorded more tests too.
+For example if a country does much more testing than another country then we may expect them to have recorded more cases too.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/covid_deaths_per_million.png)